 Lovely patio for enjoying wine and cheese after a wine and chocolate sampling.
 Open all year.

 Miranda Vineyard, Goshen

 Beautiful vineyard- bring a picnic, take in the scenery and enjoy a glass of their award-winning wines.
-Special events include live music.
+Live music on Sundays.

 Les Trois Emme Winery, New Marlborough, MA

 Open from mid-April to mid-December

 Norfolk Historical Society Travel through Norfolk’s unique history at the Norfolk Historical Society.

 Norfolk Library Visit the heartbeat of Norfolk’s Community.
 A beautiful brownstone structure with unique architectural features, the library is worth a visit just for its extraordinary interior.